Lok Shakti Express

-The 22927 / 22928 Lok Shakti Express is an Express train belonging to Indian Railways that runs between Bandra Terminus & Ahmedabad in India.
+The 22927 / 22928 Lok Shakti Express is an express train belonging to Indian Railways that runs between Bandra Terminus and Ahmedabad in India.
 It is a daily service.

 It operates as train number 22927 from Bandra Terminus to Ahmedabad and as train number 22928 in the reverse direction.
 The name Lok Shakti means People's Power.

 Coaches

 The Lok Shakti Express has 1 AC 1st Class cum AC 2 tier, 1 AC 2 tier, 4 AC 3 tier, 12 Sleeper class, 3 General Unreserved, 2 Seating cum Luggage Rake coaches.
 As with most train services in India, Coach Composition may be amended at the discretion of Indian Railways depending on demand.